 That’s true.
 But my own personal experience in visiting various districts suggests to me that there are many examples of districts that adopted Reading First practices district-wide.
 Let’s say, you have 25 schools in your district and four of these schools were Reading First eligible.
 You take the Reading First funds and carry out the initiative in those four schools, but what about the other schools?
 You could continue what you have been doing in the past, or you could repurpose your funds to duplicate the Reading First efforts in all of your schools.
 That means 25 schools would be using the Reading First model, even though only four were funded.
 That’s a terrific deal for the federal government (they managed to guide a reform in a large number of schools for a relatively small amount of direct expenditure).
 If your district was part of the Impact Study, however, it would certainly have contaminated the sample to some extent.

 This week I sent a few emails to friends around the country.
 I told them that I personally knew of districts that had done this kind of district-wide Reading First effort and I wondered if they knew of any others.
 Below I have listed the districts that this very informal (and unscientific) survey uncovered.
-These are sizeable districts and at least some of them actually did take part in the Impact Study.
+These are sizable districts and at least some of them actually did take part in the Impact Study.
 I wonder what a more formal study would show?
 Given how many contaminated districts I identified without looking hard, I suspect we’d find that many of the Reading First reforms were intentionally duplicated by comparison schools which wreck the comparison.
 (I have not listed those schools and districts that partially adopted the reforms.
 For example, in many districts, since the Reading First schools were getting a core program, they bought the same program district wide.
 Or, places like Chicago, adopted DIBELS testing in all primary grade classrooms, not just the Reading First schools.
 These situations certainly would introduce contamination to the study, but this kind of partial replication is so common and so widespread, I would likely need to list most of the Reading First districts (and a large percentage of states).